UWPCE-PythonCert/PythonCertDevel/source/modules/MetaProgramming.rst

 ``getattr()`` and ``setattr()``
 -------------------------------

-these allow you to get and set attributes of an object by name:
+These are the basic tools for, well, getting and setting attributes.
+They allow you to get and set attributes of an object by name:

 .. code-block:: ipython